 Doctors ran all kinds of tests before they finally hit on the potential culprit.
 “Further questioning of the mother revealed that the child had eaten a bowl of Franken Berry cereal 2 days and 1 day prior to admission,” attending physician John V. Payne wrote in a case study later published in Pediatrics.

 After letting the boy’s digestive system clear itself, they set out to test this new hypothesis, giving him four entire bowls of Franken Berry.
 Sure enough, he pooped pink again.
 “The stool had no abnormal odor, but looked like strawberry ice cream,” wrote Dr. Payne.
 They sent the kid home—where the mother found his sister also pooping pink.

-For the moment, if you want your monster-themed cereal to provide a technicolor experience on both ends, try a bowlful of Boo Berry—a Franken Berry cousin that, according to reports, haunts its consumers with stool that ranges from blue to “glowing green.”
+For the moment, if you want your monster-themed cereal to provide a technicolor experience on both ends, try a bowlful of Boo Berry—a Franken Berry cousin that, due to its inclusion of Blue No. 1, reportedly still haunts eaters with stool that ranges from blue to vibrant green.

 This story was updated, with minor edits, on October 12, 2020.

 Gastro Obscura covers the world’s most wondrous food and drink.